PROMO: $50 Off & Free 2-Day Shipping | Use Code SAVE50

 Acidic Foods

-Acidic fruits and vegetables, such as lemons, pineapples, tomatoes and oranges, are believed to trigger canker sores.
+Acidic fruits and vegetables, such as lemons, pineapples, tomatoes, and oranges, may trigger cankers.
 Some people are more prone to this reaction than others, so pay attention to the condition of your mouth before and after eating acidic foods.

 Vitamin Deficiency

-Vitamins and minerals such as iron, zinc, folic acid, and vitamins B1, B2, B6, B12 and C are fundamental to your core health and wellness.
-Untreated nutrient deficiencies are known to contribute to canker sore development.
+Vitamins and minerals such as iron, zinc, folic acid, and vitamins B1, B2, B6, B12, and C are fundamental to your health.
+Untreated nutrient deficiencies may contribute to canker sore development.

 Zinc, for example, is an essential trace element the body needs in small doses each day to properly function.
-Though zinc doesn’t receive a great deal of attention as a nutrient, it actually supports hormone production, immunity and digestion.
+It supports hormone production, immunity, and digestion, and research demonstrates it may be an effective treatment for oral ulcers.

-The full range of B vitamins serves many critical roles in your body as well, including healthy cell growth, metabolism and energy.
-You need all these functions in full force to protect your mouth from herpetiform canker sores.
+The full range of B vitamins enables many critical bodily functions as well, including healthy cell growth, metabolism, and energy, all of which protect your mouth from herpetiform canker sores.

 Severe Stress

-Who Faces the Highest Risk of Herpetiform Canker Sores?
+Who Faces the Highest Risk of Developing Herpetiform Canker Sores?

 The following factors may also increase your likelihood of developing this type of mouth ulcer: